Early Adopter Release

 Setting up Oracle insights

 Setting up Oracle insights is straightforward.
-All you have to do is to define an endpoint, that is an Oracle database the ActiveGate will connect to.
-You can add many databases from a single Oracle server.
+All you have to do is to define an endpoint—the Oracle database that the ActiveGate will connect to.
+You can add as many databases from a single Oracle server as necessary.

 - Optional Install OneAgent on the Oracle host.